thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 hugh.age //=> undefined
 ```

-What's happening is that we're using `Dog` for its prototype, but not for instantiation, which is creating an instance of `Dog`.
+What's happening is that we're using `Dog` for its prototype, but not for instantiation (aka creating an instance) of `Dog`.
 Let's set up instantiation now by rewriting `Husky`:

 ```js
 function Husky(name, breed, address, age){